sg893052/sonic-buildimage/system/system-ready.md

 ### 2.4.2 show system status all
 - All Sonic Services will be monitored for its running and Up status.
-- Port Init will be considered as a service here and its status will be displayed.
+- There is no separate logic to get Port status as it is covered as part of relevant services marking up status.
 - Output format of the CLI :

-    <"All services are Ok" / "One or more services have Failed">
+    <"System is ready with all the services"/"System is not ready - one or more service have Failed">
-    Service-Name        Service-Status       Up-Status   Fail-Reason
+    Service-Name        Service-Status       App-Ready-Status   Fail-Reason
-     <service1>          Status OK            OK          -
+     <service1>         OK                   OK                 -
-     <service2>          Status Failed        Fail        start-limit-hit
+     <service2>         Failed               Failed             start-limit-hit
-     <service3>          Status OK            Fail        -
+     <service3>         OK                   Failed             -
-     PortInit            Status OK            -           -

     Example 1:
-     All services are Ok
+    root@sonic:/# show system status all
+    System is ready with all the services

-     Service-Name        Service-Status      Up-Status   Fail-Reason
+    Service-Name                   Service-Status       App-Ready-Status     Fail-Reason
-      swss                Status OK           OK          -
+    as7712-pddf-platform-monitor   OK                   OK                   -
-      bgp                 Status OK           OK          -
+    bgp                            OK                   OK                   -
-      hostcfgd            Status OK           OK          -
+    caclmgrd                       OK                   OK                   -
-      udld                Status OK           OK          -
+    config-setup                   OK                   OK                   -
-      ...
-      PortInit            Status OK           -           -
+    containerd                     OK                   OK                   -

     Example 2:
+    root@sonic:/# show system status all
-    One or more services have Failed
+    System is not ready - one or more service have Failed

-    Service-Name        Service-Status      Up-Status    Fail-Reason
+    Service-Name                   Service-Status       App-Ready-Status     Fail-Reason
+    aaastatsd                      Failed               Failed               start-limit-hit
+    as7712-pddf-platform-monitor   OK                   OK                   -
+    bgp                            OK                   OK                   -
-      swss                Status OK           OK          -
+    caclmgrd                       OK                   OK                   -
-      bgp                 Status Failed       Fail        start-limit-hit
-      hostcfgd            Status Failed       Fail        start-limit-hit
-      udld                Status OK           OK          -
+    config-setup                   OK                   OK                   -
-      ...
-      PortInit            Status Failed       -           -

-### 2.4.3 show system status all summary
+### 2.4.3 show system status all --brief
-- The output of this command will just display the summary of the entire sonic service status.
+- The output of this command will just display the brief status of the entire sonic services.
 - Output format of the CLI :

-    <"All services are Ok" / "One or more services have Failed"
+    <"System is ready with all the services"/"System is not ready - one or more service have Failed">

+    Example 1:
+    root@sonic:/# show system status all --brief
+    System is not ready - one or more service have Failed

+    root@sonic:/#

-### 2.4.4 show system status all detail
+### 2.4.4 show system status all --detail
-- This will be a hidden command
 - This command would display systemctl status output of failed services along with "all" option output.

 - Output format of the CLI :

-    <"All services are Ok" / "One or more services have Failed">
+    <"System is ready with all the services"/"System is not ready - one or more service have Failed">
-    Service-Name        Service-Status       Up-Status   Fail-Reason
+    Service-Name        Service-Status       App-Ready-Status   Fail-Reason
-     <service1>          Status OK            OK          -
+     <service1>         OK                   OK                 -
-     <service2>          Status Failed        Fail        start-limit-hit
+     <service2>         Failed               Failed             start-limit-hit
-     <service3>          Status OK            Fail        -
+     <service3>         OK                   Failed             -
-     PortInit            Status OK            -           -

     ● system-health1.service - SONiC system health monitor
       Loaded: loaded (/lib/systemd/system/system-health.service; enabled-runtime;